|

 This summer I’ve been having a lot of fun trying out yarns.
 I had seen and heard a lot lately about Paintbox Yarns so I had to give it a try.

-I chose the Simply DK for this tablet envelope because I wanted a lightweight yarn that would showcase the seed stitch texture but now create a lot of bulk and weight for the tablet.
+I chose the Simply DK for this tablet envelope because I wanted a lightweight yarn that would showcase the seed stitch texture but not create a lot of bulk and weight for the tablet.
 It’s inexpensive, available in the US through the LoveCrafts website.
-Plus, the colors were simply gorgeous!
+Plus, the colors are simply gorgeous!

 You can get the yarn HERE!